benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 6. Enter "git init".
 7. Stage and commit your files ("git add -A", then "git commit -m 'yourMessage'").
 8. Enter "git remote add origin [and then your url here i.e.: https://github.com/yourusername/yourTemplateRepoName.git].
-9. Enter "git branch -M main".
+9. Enter "git branch -M main" (optional as we already renamed all of our main branches to "main" in class).
 10. Enter "git push -u origin main".
 11. Run a "remote -v" to check you've connected your repo to GitHub or refresh the repo on your browser to see the files you have pushed.
 12. On your repo's page in your browser click Settings>General tab(should be the default tab) and then under Repository name, click "Template repository"<img width="1033" alt="Screen Shot 2022-03-12 at 12 13 30 PM" src="https://user-images.githubusercontent.com/22135594/158028257-0401375c-1f3c-486b-a3ec-7ec113963373.png">